jan-christiansen/cabal-uninstall/README.markdown

 cabal-uninstall
 ===============

-Very simple Haskell script to uninstall cabal packages.
+A very simple Haskell script that invokes `ghc-pkg` to uninstall cabal packages.

 Usage